Thousands of students will graduate Friday and Saturday (May 16-17) during five Texas

 - College of Architecture: College of Architecture Gallery

-- College of Arts & Sciences: Room 104 in Holden Hall
+- College of Arts and Sciences: Room 104 in Holden Hall

 - Rawls College of Business: McCoy Atrium